jopemachine/baekjoon-cli-utils/README.md

 2. Move into your project's root. (where the `.git` folder exists)

-3. Configure some template files and settings.
+3. Configure a programming language and code template.

 ```
 $ baekjoon-cli config lang